Home / Blog / Tucibi (Pink Cocaine)

 The rise of Tucibi is an artifact of massive cultural change on too many levels to discuss fully here.
 Tucibi itself is not a true drug, but a mix of drugs ranging from moderately to extremely dangerous.
 For this reason, anyone who uses Tucibi is strongly encouraged to seek treatment immediately.

 In time, this drug trend can be expected to lose prominence.
-It will be replaced by some other drug fad which will also certainly be dangerous and indicative of a person at serious personal risk.
+It will be replaced by some other drug fad, which will also certainly be dangerous and indicative of a person at serious personal risk.

 If you or someone you love has used Tucibi, please consider consulting addiction recovery professionals as soon as possible.
-Tucibi taking is called the Russian Roulette of drug experimentation for good reason.
+Tucibi taking is called the Russian Roulette of drug experimentation for a good reason.

 Get in touch today to learn more.